Phonics

 The children read captions, sentences and questions.

-Phase 4 (Year 1) There are no new phonemes or graphemes taught in this phase.
+Phase 4 (Reception) There are no new phonemes or graphemes taught in this phase.
 Children recap prior learning and learn to blend and segment longer words with adjacent consonants e.g. swim, clap, scrunch, chest.
 They will also practise decoding polysyllabic words such as midnight, treetop and printer

 Phase 5 (Year 1) The children now move onto the 'complex code.'
 Children learn that there are more graphemes for phonemes (ways to write the sounds) and that there are different ways to pronounce the phonemes they have already learnt.

-Phase 6 (Year 2) Phase 6 has a clear focus on spelling, including prefixes and suffixes, doubling and dropping letters.
+Bridge to Spell (Year 2) The next phase after phonics with a clear focus on spelling, including prefixes and suffixes, doubling and dropping letters.

 Children have the opportunity to apply and practise their phonic knowledge through reading decodable books that are matched to their current phonic learning.